-(i) NOTE: The battery must be disconnected from the system board (see Step 3 in removing base cover i NOTE: Keyboard characters may differ depending on the keyboard language configuration.
-Keys used for shortcuts remain the same across all language configurations.
+(i) NOTE: The battery must be disconnected from the system board (see Step 5 in Removing the base cover

 - 3. Press and hold the power button for 15 seconds to drain the flea power.

 - 4. Install the base cover.

 - 5. Turn on your computer.